Mepolizumab (Nucala)

 1. A reduction in the frequency of relapses; or

-2. A reduction or discontinuation of daily oral corticosteroid dose; or
+2. A reduction in the daily oral corticosteroid dose; or

 3. No active vasculitis;